Women in law enforcement: Sweden

 In 1908, the first three women, Agda Hallin, Maria Andersson and Erica Ström, were employed in the Swedish Police Authority in Stockholm upon the request of the Swedish National Council of Women, who referred to the example of Germany.
 Their trial period was deemed successful and from 1910 onward, policewomen were employed in other Swedish cities.
 However, they did not have the same rights as their male colleagues: their title were Polissyster ('Police Sister'), and their tasks concerned women and children, such as taking care of children brought under custody, performing body searches on women, and other similar tasks which were considered unsuitable for male police officers.

 The introduction of Competence Law in 1923, which formally guaranteed women all positions in society, was not applicable in the police force because of the two exceptions included in the law which excluded women from the office of priest in the state church - as well as from the military, which was interpreted to include all public professions in which women could use the monopoly on violence.

 In 1930, the Polissyster were given extended rights and were allowed to be present at houses searches in women's homes, conduct interrogations of females related to sexual crimes, and do patrol reconnaissance.
 In 1944, the first formal police course for women opened; in 1954, the title "police sister" was dropped and police officers could be both men and women.
 From 1957, women received equal police education to that of their male colleagues.
 In 2019, 33 per cent of Sweden's police officers were women.

+Taiwan

+The first policewomen were hired in December 1947 by the Nationalist government, which was trying to reduce tensions between the government and the people and supplement the local police force at the time.
+However, few female police officers were recruited at the time, and the employment of policewomen stagnated until 1969.
+The Central Police University started recruiting female police officers in 1973.

+In 2003, Hsieh Fen-fen (謝芬芬) was appointed to the commissioner of Yilan Police Department, making her as the first female police commissioner in Taiwan.
+In 2024, 13.74% of police officers in Taiwan were women.
+This was an increase from 12.32% in 2020.

+Policewomen in Taiwan are strongly affected by the masculine culture of the Taiwanese police.
+The police were once considered a job for men in Taiwan.
+A modern wave of introducing policewomen started in 1997, when the Executive Yuan established the Foundation of Women's Rights Promotion and Development and raised concerns about crimes against women and children.
+Liu suggested that three factors promote the government's demand for policewomen: the increase in female criminals, changing ideas among policymakers, and efforts of feminists in Taiwan.